 Office summerwear is inevitably less formal than the wintry period of suits and multiple layers, but there is, of course, a need to emphasise ‘a line’ over which it’s not acceptable to cross when it comes to business fashion.

 Do you have a right to impose a dress code?
 Can you reprimand or warn an employee if you feel they’re a bit too scantily clad?
 The answer, thankfully, is yes.
 And this is where a robust dress code policy that is not only legally compliant but also reflects the practices of your Company is worth its weight in gold!

-We find in the first instance, a reminder of such via email or an intranet, can be a good approach, depending on your size of organisation.
+We find in the first instance, a reminder of such via email or an intranet can be a good approach, depending on the size of your organisation.

 This can be a very informal gentle reminder to staff about what you do and don’t expect, and any further requests you have for those meeting with clients.